mdn/browser-compat-data/docs/data-guidelines/browsers.md

 - The Node.js version includes a V8 engine bump
 - It is a major semver bump (ex. v19 -> v20)
-- Support has changed for feature tracked in BCD (ex. if Node.js v14.3.0 supports a new JavaScript builtin, but the V8 engine is the same version)
+- Support has changed for feature tracked in BCD (ex. if Node.js v14.3.0 supports a new Web API builtin, but the V8 engine is the same version)

 To add a new Node.js release: